RoqCode/sbsync/docs/PLANNING.md

 Acceptance Criteria (MVP)

 - Sync Mode picker appears after selecting spaces and is reachable from Components list and Success views.
-- Components list tree mirrors Stories UX: expand/collapse by group, selection toggles, search; supports sorting by updated/created/name (asc/desc), group filter, and date‑cutoff filtering.
+- Components browse supports selection toggles, search, sorting by updated/created/name (asc/desc), and date‑cutoff filtering.
+(Group filter not required.)
 - Preflight exists for components and mirrors Stories UX with name-based collision handling: Skip, Apply (overwrite), and Fork (copy-as-new with rename input).
 - Groups are created and mapped before component execution; `component_group_uuid` and field `component_group_whitelist` are correctly remapped to target UUIDs.
 - Internal component tags are created as needed and applied via `internal_tag_ids` on both create and update.
-- Executor uses concurrent workers analogous to Stories; blind overwrite executes using deterministic create/update decisions (name→ID map) with 422 fallback; progress and reporting are shown.
+- Executor uses concurrent workers analogous to Stories; blind overwrite executes using deterministic create/update decisions (name→ID map) with create→update fallback; progress and reporting are shown.